Best Of17 min read

 Ntask

-nTask flies under the radar, but for a two-to-five person construction crew or a solo contractor, it's worth knowing about.
+nTask flies under the radar, but for a two-to-five person crew or solo contractor, it's worth knowing about.
 It covers the basics — tasks, Gantt charts, time tracking, meeting management — at a price that's genuinely hard to beat.
-The free plan is actually usable, not just a demo disguised as a free tier.
+The free plan is actually usable, not just a crippled demo masquerading as a free tier.

 It's not going to compete with Monday or ClickUp on depth or integrations — and it shouldn't pretend to.
 But if you're just starting out and need something more organized than a spreadsheet without breaking the bank, nTask does the job.
-Think of it as the starting block, not the finish line.
+Think of it as the starting block before you scale up.

 Key Features: